1. Infographics and Line Art

 Some may prefer this trend to number 10, as it is a little more subtle.
 In 2018, we are no longer waiting for the visitor to click on the CTA to fill out the form.
 Instead, the forms now pop up from the CTA.
 This is a very clever design feature for lead generation.
 Not only will this new feature speed up the decision making the process of whether to fill out the form, but it could also attract the people who wouldn’t usually acknowledge the CTA, increasing your contacts and leads.
 This new trend may also eliminate any chances of the CTA or landing page not being attractive enough for people to notice.

-There you have it, our top 11 B2B website design trends for 2018.
+There you have it; our top 11 B2B website design trends for 2018.
 With an increase in micro-interactions, pop-up forms on CTAs, bottom sticky menus and bright colours taking over the web, it looks like 2018 will be a good year for website design, and I know we’re definitely excited to see how well they work out for engagement rates and lead generation.
-Try them out on your website, and let us know how well they work for you.